datacarpentry/openrefine-socialsci/episodes/07-resources.md

 ::::::::::::::::::::::::::::::::::::::: objectives

 - Understand that there are many online resources available for more information on OpenRefine.
-- Identify other resources about OpenRefine.
+- Locate helpful resources to learn more about OpenRefine.

 ::::::::::::::::::::::::::::::::::::::::::::::::::